 Savour Summer Festival

-On four Saturdays in the summer the River District hosts one of its free Savour Summer Festival events which feature live music, food trucks, market vendors, giveaways and family-friendly activities.
+On three Saturdays in the summer the River District hosts one of its free Savour Summer Festival events which feature live music, food trucks, market vendors, giveaways and family-friendly activities.

-In 2018 Savour Summer Festival events took place on the Saturdays of July 21, August 11 & 25, and September 8.
+In 2019 Savour Summer Festival events occurred on the Saturdays of July 13, August 10 and September 7.

-The events all take place in the later part of the day in the River District’s Town Centre near the Starbucks at 8540 River District Crossing (at Sawmill Crescent).
+The events all took place in the afternoons from 2 until 6 pm in the River District’s Town Centre near the Starbucks at 8540 River District Crossing (at Sawmill Crescent).

-Each evening has a slightly different theme and live band or other performance.
+Each event has a slightly different theme and live band or other performance.

 Click River District Events for further details.